veetir/IMPALA/README.md

     - Significantly improves precision of ASE calling
     - Adds TFBS mutation and stop gain/loss information
  - Copy Number Variant Data
-    - Can be optained using [ploidetect](https://github.com/lculibrk/Ploidetect)
+    - Can be obtained using [ploidetect](https://github.com/lculibrk/Ploidetect)
 - Allelic Methylation
-    - Can be optained using [NanoMethPhase](https://github.com/vahidAK/NanoMethPhase)
+    - Can be obtained using [NanoMethPhase](https://github.com/vahidAK/NanoMethPhase)
 - Somatic mutations
     - Finds somatic mutations in ASE gene and promoters
 - Tumor Content
-    - Used to calcualte the expected major allele frequency
+    - Used to calculate the expected major allele frequency
     - Assumes 1.0 if not specified
 - Tissue type
-    - Include data for average MAF in normal tissue in summary table
+    - Includes data for average MAF in normal tissue in summary table
-    - Otained from GTex database which ran [phASER](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02122-z) to calcualte allelic expression
+    - Obtained from GTex database which used [phASER](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02122-z) to calculate allelic expression

-# Running Workflow
+# Running the Workflow

 ### **Edit the config files**